jsravn/old-blog/_posts/2013-06-26-thinkpad-x220-arch.md

 $ systemctl enable tpacpi-bat
 {% endhighlight %}

-I'm currently using 40/90, but am still messing with it.
+I'm currently using 45/95.
 It depends a lot on your usage pattern and battery size.

 That's it
 =========